-2. Use boiling water for metal water bottles.
+2. Use boiling water for mold in water bottles that are metal.

-3. Drop a couple of denture cleaning tablets into a bottle filled with warm water.
+3. Drop a couple of denture cleaning tablets into a water bottle filled with warm water.

 Add 1-2 teaspoons of baking soda to a water bottle filled with warm water, and let the solution soak for a few hours before washing everything out with dish soap.